JosephWoodward/Slugity/README.md

 **CharacterReplacement**

-**EnableStopWords:** Setting `EnableStopWords` to `true` will configure Slug Generator to remove a pre-defined set of stop-words from your generated slug.
+**EnableStopWords:** Setting `EnableStopWords` to `true` will configure Slugity to remove a pre-defined set of stop-words from your generated slug.
 These stop-words are:

     string[] StopWordList =
     {